azdavis/azdavis.net/posts/en/car-centrism.md

 ## It's not about hating cars

-In a similar vein, that sentiments like "I hate cars" and "[fuck cars][rfuckcars]" are counterproductive.
+In a similar vein, sentiments like "I hate cars" and "[fuck cars][rfuckcars]" are counterproductive.
 A car owner might interpret "fuck cars" as "fuck you" and become defensive, shutting down conversation.

 It's much rarer to convince someone of your viewpoint with anger and hate, than it is by laying out the facts calmly and respectfully.